Audit Modules

 How the headless browser crawl works

-When this module runs, GA4 Audits launches a Playwright-based headless Chromium browser and navigates to the website URL configured on your data stream.
-The browser loads the page exactly as a real user would — executing JavaScript, rendering the DOM, and waiting for network requests to complete.
-It then inspects the network traffic and browser state to verify tag behaviour.
+Tag & Analytics Audit launches a Playwright-driven Chromium and navigates to the website URL on your data stream.
+The browser executes JavaScript, renders the DOM, and waits for network requests to complete, then inspects traffic and browser state to verify tag behaviour.

-The crawler visits multiple page types if they are detectable — the homepage, a typical content page, and if applicable a product or checkout page.
-Each page visit is logged separately, which is why you may see different results for different URL patterns.
+The crawler visits the homepage, a typical content page, and (if detectable) a product or checkout page.
+Each visit is logged separately, which is why results can differ across URL patterns.

 What the module verifies